 I would argue that Duo is a better product than Allo, at least in this early stage.
 Duo makes video chatting as simple as possible, and the result is a simple but easy to use application.
 Micromax, an Indian electronics company, has announced that four phones they are releasing in the near future will have Duo pre-installed.

 Micromax didn't reveal too much about the phones, besides that they will be LTE-capable and will be under $100 USD.
 Google Product Manager Amit Fulay has said, "In the first month alone we have seen over 10 million downloads, with US and India being among the top countries."
-It seems like Google is betting on the growing 4G network in India to help make Duo a success.
 Read More

 Cyanogen Inc. blew up its partnership with OnePlus last year in order to pursue an exclusive partnership with Micromax under its YU brand in India.
 YU has released a few devices running Cyanogen OS since then, but the internet had a touch of schadenfreude a few days ago when YU dropped Cyanogen from its Yuphoria phone.
 However, Cyanogen says everything is still cool.
 Read More